numba/numba/docs/source/cuda/cuda_array_interface.rst

 particular, note that the interface has no slot for the owner of the data.

-The User code must preserve the lifetime of the object owning the data for as long as the Consumer might user it.
+The User code must preserve the lifetime of the object owning the data for as long as the Consumer might use it.

 Streams